 We offer parenting programs across Melbourne and some regional centres in Victoria.
 You could organise a group of friends or parents from your child’s school/ kinder/ playgroup etc. and an instructor can come to you.
 Most instructors will be happy to accommodate your group’s needs.

-There are also distance learning options via Skype and phone as well instructors who offer individual parent training and support.
+There are also distance learning options via Skype or Zoom platforms and some instructors offer individual parent training and support.
 Click here

 How do I become a PET instructor?